-Here you can find places and sites to visit during tour in Kyrgyzstan.
+Here you can find places and sites, highlights to visit during tour in Kyrgyzstan.

 Burana (from Turkic "monara" - minaret).
-One of the most important historical sites in the Chui valley, about 60 kilometers east of Bishkek.
+One of the most important historical sites and highlights in the Chui valley, about 60 kilometers east of Bishkek.
 The Burana monument is a minaret left from probably a larger architectural complex on the territory of the ancient city of Balasagun, which disappeared in the medieval era.
 The history of building the complex still remains a mystery.
 It was built around the 11th century and the minaret originally was about 45 meters high (one of the highest in medieval Central Asia).
 The city was captured by Genghis Khan in the 13th century and was heavily damaged.
 It never recovered again and gradually disappeared in the 15th-16th centuries, though travelers observed ruins of its mud buildings and palaces until the 19th-20th centuries.
 During the Soviet era several archeological expeditions excavated areas around Burana and their findings can be viewed in the collection of the Historical Museum in Bishkek.
-After 1991 the site became one of the most frequently visited places in Kyrgyzstan on the route of the Great Silk Road tours.
+After 1991 the site became one of the most frequently visited.

 Rukh Ordo complex.
 Ruh Ordo is a center of exchange and mutual enrichment of cultures.
 You will discover for yourself the wonderful world, where the world and national religions, ancient legends and historical events, scientific facts and fantasy have met.
 The choice of place to create a complex is not unintentional.
 From South side Ruch Ordo is washed by the waters of the Issyk-Kul lake, full of secrets and mysteries.
 From the north, is located Kungei Ala-Too, Solar Mountain.
 The terrain is convenient for observing the Sunrise and Sunset.
 And Sun is eternal witness of History.
 The ideological purpose of this center was to present 5 major religions side by side symbolizing unity of all faiths.
 Ruh Ordo means Spiritual Centre and this place brings that spiritual aspect to the forefront.
 The center has the five identical white chapels in a circle equal-distant from each other with the symbols of each religion on top.
 The chapels itself contains relics of each religion and the idea is that there needs to be tolerance and respect for people of other faiths.